 Warsaw, Poland: Most of Poland is affordable and Warsaw has great cafes, nightlife and coworking.

 Sarajevo, Bosnia & Herzegovina: One of the cheapest and quietest capitals in Europe.

 Working from a coworking space can boost your productivity immensely.
 I can’t believe how much coworking has helped my business and I’m disappointed I didn’t look into this sooner.

-Barcelona, Spain: Home to Makers of Barcelona, Cloud Coworking and Betahaus.
+Barcelona, Spain: Home to Makers of Barcelona, Cloudworks and Betahaus.

 Paris, France: Work from Volumes or Remix amongst other coworking places.